borglab/gtsam-packaging/README.md

 - creating a github packaging repo
 - setting up a secret GPG key for github and the Ubuntu PPA
 - setting the GPG key as a secret for the github repo
+- creating and setting a personal access token (PAT) for pushing changes to the repo
 - creating a Ubuntu PPA and depositing the GPG key there
 - modifying your packaging repo and pushing it to github